 Each CCH was computed from the cross-correlation between each trial of two neurons and the corresponding cumulative correlogram was calculated.
 The SR value was computed for each CCH.
 For each experimental trial, we computed an equivalent pseudorandom trial (i.e. a random trial taken from 75 trials) and a shuffled trial obtained by randomly shuffling 75 trials.

-To further examine the influence of the temporal pattern of spikes and the significance of temporal locking of spikes to the stimulus, we also computed an equivalent pseudorandom trial in which we shuffled the inter-spike intervals within each trial.
-We create surrogate data that include an equal number of spikes and the same ISI distribution in each trial.
+To further examine the influence of the temporal pattern of spikes and the significance of the temporal locking of spikes to the stimulus, we also computed an equivalent pseudorandom trial in which we shuffled the inter-spike intervals within each trial.
+We created surrogate data that included an equal number of spikes and the same ISI distribution in each trial.
 This procedure shuffled spike timing and eliminated temporal locking to the SSE while keeping the number of spikes and the ISI distribution constant.
 These two simulations were repeated 500 times for each CCH on each trial.
 This yielded 500 control SR values (pseudorandom and inter-trial shuffled) for each experimental CCH.
 We assigned a confidence limit for statistical significance by choosing the SR values in the control distribution that were greater than 99% of the values.
 An SR ratio greater than one was considered significant.

-Synchrony-based selection.
+Synchrony-based selection